matinslh/Factera/README.md

 2. Download hg19.bit throgh this link: https://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/

 3. twoBitToFa suitable to your system.

-My system is linux (red hat) x86_64: So: rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/linux.x86_64/twoBitToFa ./ Also, add twoBitToFa to /usr/bin/
+   rsync -aP rsync://hgdownload.soe.ucsc.edu/genome/admin/exe/linux.x86_64/twoBitToFa ./
+   Also, add twoBitToFa to /usr/bin/
    You can download it manually also by going to website http://hgdownload.cse.ucsc.edu/admin/exe/linux.x86_64/ and search for twoBitToFa and click on it. you can check the installation by running:
    /usr/bin/twoBitToFa hg19.2bit test.fa

-4. Last, you need to install blast.
+5. Last, you need to install blast.
 Downlod the ncbi-blast-2.15.0+-3.x86_64.rpm file throgh this link https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ then run: rpm -ivh ncbi-blast-2.15.0+-3.x86_64.rpm to install it.